 Some individuals or organizations prefer to make a gift-in-kind or provide goods or services as a gift to the school at no cost.
 We receive many and varied gifts-in-kind which are both needed and appreciated.
 Past gifts have included computers, contracting services, cleaning, architectural services, books, and auction items.
-Contact Carly Kortuem, Director of Strategic Advancement, for more information.
+Contact Maureen Maher, Donor, and Community Relations Manager, for more information.